alexandrewolff/investorDao/README.md

 The IDAO tokens subsequently represent the total value of all tokens detained by the DAO.
 They can be traded or used to redeem DAI tokens, depending on the amount available.
 Considering that the DAO's funds will be invested most of the time, withdrawing DAI will always be done at the expense of a premium.
 Thus, the point is to rather trade the IDAO token for a price that depends on the token basket in the DAO.

+To incentivise actors to trigger proposal execution at the end of a successful vote, transaction fees are refunded for it and a 100 DAI reward is sent.

 ## Contracts

 The protocol is currently made of three contracts :